 Step 1: Identify Your Positioning

 To understand how positioning works, let’s have a look at one of the world’s most valuable brands: Google.
 Its products and services are high-end and easy-to-use and the company culture is innovative and aspirational.
-Google’s corporate branding strategy reflects its market positioning and the company is known for its exploitation of brand positioning.
+Google’s branding strategy reflects its market positioning and the company is known for its exploitation of brand positioning.

 Google uses its high-end innovative company culture, services and products to create a unique brand experience that evokes customer dreams and aspirations.
 Its brand positioning reflects the pinnacle of achievement.
 The brand is bold, brash and embodies the bleeding-edge of technology.
 The proper leveraging of this positioning by Google has given the brand incredible valuable.